adielcristo/symfony-doc-pt-br/bundles/prepend_extension.rst

 Prepending Extension in the Bundle Class
 ----------------------------------------

-You can also append or prepend extension configuration directly in your Bundle class if you extend from the :class:`Symfony\\Component\\HttpKernel\\Bundle\\AbstractBundle` class and define the :method:`Symfony\\Component\\HttpKernel\\Bundle\\AbstractBundle::prependExtension` method::
+You can also prepend extension configuration directly in your Bundle class if you extend from the :class:`Symfony\\Component\\HttpKernel\\Bundle\\AbstractBundle` class and define the :method:`Symfony\\Component\\HttpKernel\\Bundle\\AbstractBundle::prependExtension` method::